Chxnedu/Linux-Repo/Kubernetes/commands.md

 ### node selectors and affinity
 to make sure that a pod is only deployed on a particular node, you can use a node selector. add the `nodeSelector` parameter to the spec section of the definition file followed by the key-value pair used to identify the node

+**node affinity** is similar to selector, but with more functionality. look in the pod spec template to see how to use